clnhlzmn/blog/_drafts/copper-kitten.md

 * strings and tuples

+* pattern matching on instances of user defined types

 * modules

 * implement parser and CLI in Kotlin (removing ANTLR and Apache CLI dependencies)

-* implement compiler and assembler in eager functional language like ML
+* implement compiler and assembler in functional language like ML (or at least in a functional style in Kotlin)

 * implement compiler and assembler in CK